1 year full-time

 Our MSc programmes have partnership status with the Chartered Financial Analyst Institute (CFA).
 The CFA is the world’s premier association for investment professionals and the accepted benchmark for technical excellence in financial markets.
-It guarantees you benefit from a curriculum of the highest standards and enables you to participate in the CFA Global Investment Research Challenge, as well as CFA employer network events and scholarships.
+It guarantees you benefit from a curriculum of the highest standards and enables you to participate in CFA employer network events and scholarships.

 The programme consists of a set of core and elective modules, culminating in a practice-based business project or a research-based dissertation.

 Core and elective modules:

 - Advanced Financial Theory

 - Econometric Methods